-- on the nature of the excitation, any field structure being taken into account; - on the shape of the shield, which is a cylinder of arbitrary cross section; - on what is inside the shield.
+- on the nature of the excitation, any field structure being taken into account; - on the shape of the shield, which is a cylinder of arbitrary cross-section;

+- on what is inside the shield.

-In this paper, a shield or screen denotes a structure of conductive material (electric or magnetic conductor) intended to reduce the penetration of EM fields into an assigned region.
+In this paper, a shield or screen denotes a structure of conductive material (electric or magnetic conductor) intended to reduce the penetration of electromagnetic fields into an assigned region.
 This structure is often very complex, for instance in the case of a braid or of a metallic tape wound around a multiconductor bundle.
 This is why we will often refer to a generalized screen containing the real screen.

-A generalized screen or generalized shield (see [6], or [7, Section 10.2]) is defined as any combination of screens (made of electric conductor or magnetic conductor) and exclusion volumes, providing EM attenuation.
+A generalized screen or generalized shield (see[6], or § 10.2 of [7]) is defined as any combination of screens (made of electric conductor or magnetic conductor) and exclusion volumes, providing electromagnetic attenuation.
 Exclusion volumes are defined as volumes which may not contain field sources or conductors, potentially responsible for harmful coupling in the problem of interest.
 In practical computations, exclusion volumes are considered empty.
 In this paper the generalized screen will always be a closed and connected set, and its boundary will be the union of a cylindrical internal boundary and of a cylindrical external boundary, having no point in common, the latter surrounding the former.
-The internal boundary of the generalized shield surrounds a connected open set, later on referred to as the "volume inside the generalized screen."
-The points of space not included in the volume inside the external boundary, are said to be in the "volume outside the generalized screen," considered an open set.
-Thus, the volume inside the generalized screen, the volume of the generalized screen, and the volume outside the generalized screen cover all space and any two of them have an empty intersection.
+The internal boundary of the generalized screen".
+The points of space not included in the volume inside the external boundary, are said to be in the "volume outside the generalized screen", considered an open set.
+Thus, the volume inside the generalized screen, the volume of the generalized screen, and the volume outside the generalized screen of the generalized screen and the volume outside the generalized screen and any two of them have an empty intersection.